vigneshwaran-48/zmail-go-sdk/docs/EmailAPI.md

 func main() {
 	accountId := "accountId_example" // string | This key is used to identify the account from which the folders have to be fetched.
 It is generated during account addition. folderId := int64(789) // int64 | The unique identifier for the folder from which the emails need to be retrieved.
-This can be fetched using the Get all folders API. start := int32(56) // int32 | The starting sequence number of the emails to be retrieved. (optional) (default to 1) limit := int32(56) // int32 | The number of emails to be retrieved from the start value mentioned.
+This can be fetched using the Get all folders API. (optional) start := int32(56) // int32 | The starting sequence number of the emails to be retrieved. (optional) (default to 1) limit := int32(56) // int32 | The number of emails to be retrieved from the start value mentioned.
 Allowed values:- Min. value:- 1 and max. value:- 200. (optional) (default to 10) status := "status_example" // string | Retrieve emails by read or unread status. (optional) (default to "all")